tullo/tullo/README.md

-Hi!
-My name is Andreas.
 I am a software engineer living in Copenhagen (Denmark).

 ```go
 var tullo = map[string]any{